BlazePixel-Network/website/docs/about.md

 Become part of a community that values respect and camaraderie.
 On BlazePixel, you're more than just a player - you're a valued member of a vibrant, welcoming community.

-# Terms of Use

-Moonrise MC is free for use [under the MIT license](https://github.com/coffeebank/moonrise).

 # Privacy Policy